kaikue/Oceania/README.md

 	- need to change how they are imported
 - Make image loading only happen once ever (for itemdrops especially)
 	- Don't render giant blocks in player's hand- use BlockDrop versions
-- Scroll to insert single
 - Render player in corner of player inventory, chest by chest inventory, etc.
 - WAILA
 - Player:44 throws exception when collecting dropped itemstack? (dropping itemstack in wrong chunk?)
+- Esc to pause or close GUI

 NEEDED FEATURES
 --